 Natural Health Food Stores (natuur winkels) in Amsterdam

-There are 5 Odin stores in the Amsterdam area: Ceintuurbaan 218-220 (De Pijp/Zuid), 2e Hugo de Grootstraat 9-11 (Westerpark), Oostelijke Handelskade 1051 (Zeeburg), Bos en Lommerweg 261-265 (Bos en Lommer) and Czaar Peterstraat 2b (East Amsterdam) – all offer the Odin packages.
+Odin in Amsterdam Ceintuurbaan 218-220 (De Pijp/Zuid) 2e Hugo de Grootstraat 9-11 (Westerpark) Oostelijke Handelskade 1051 (Zeeburg) Bos en Lommerweg 261-265 (Bos en Lommer) Czaar Peterstraat 2C (East Amsterdam)

 Other Organic Stores in Amsterdam

-Organic Food For You is an up-market health food store in Amsterdam located at Cornelis Schuytstraat 26/28 (off De Lairessestraat in Museum Quarter).
+Organic Food For You is an up-market health food store in Amsterdam located at Cornelis Schuytstraat 26-28 (off De Lairessestraat in Museum Quarter).
 Open 0700-2000 Mon-Fri, 0700-1900 Saturday, 0900-1900 Sunday.

 Ecologische Slagerij Siem van der Gragt is an organic butcher’s shop in Amsterdam at Elandsgracht 116a selling good quality meat products.
 Open 0800-1800 Mon-Fri, 0800-1700 Saturday, closed Sundays.

-Simon Lévelt stores in Amsterdam Ferdinand Bolstraat 154 (De Pijp), Prinsengracht 180 (centre), Stationsplein 39F (Amsterdam Central Station), Kinkerstraat 109 (Oud-West), Jodenbreestraat 20 (near Rembrandt house), Waldenlaan 4 (Oost).
+Simon Lévelt stores in Amsterdam Ferdinand Bolstraat 154 (De Pijp) Prinsengracht 180 (centre) Stationsplein 39F (Amsterdam Central Station) Kinkerstraat 109 (Oud-West) Jodenbreestraat 20 (near Rembrandt house) Waldenlaan 4 (Oost)

-Major supermarkets in Amsterdam (such as Albert Heijn and Jumbo) sell a reasonable range of organic products.
+Major supermarkets in Amsterdam (such as Albert Heijn and Jumbo) also sell a reasonable range of organic products.